DEPARTMENT OF STATE

 Upon notice to the Board that a disciplinary investigation of a licensee is underway by the Division of Professional Regulation, the Board shall designate a Board member to assist the investigator.
 Whenever feasible, the Board member designated for this purpose should not reside in the county where the licensee under investigation resides or maintains his or her dominant area of practice.
 Section 2706(a)(10).

-12.0 Minimum Technical Standards for Licences
+12.0 Minimum Technical Standards for Licensees

 12.1 The Board is required under Sections 2701 and 2112(a)(9) to establish minimum technical standards for licensees.
 The purpose of these standards is to establish minimum technical criteria to govern the performance of surveys when more stringent specifications are not required by other agencies or by contract.
 Further, the purpose is to protect the inhabitants of this state and generally to promote the public welfare.
-The Board also established minimum standards for Mortgage Inspection Plans (MIPs), and other types of work, frequently performed by licensees in portions of the state.
+The Board also established minimum standards for Mortgage Survey Plans (MSPs), and other types of work, frequently performed by licensees in portions of the state.

 12.2.1 The plat shall be drawn on any reasonably stable and durable drawing paper, vellum or film of reproducible quality.
 No plat or map shall have dimensions of less than 8 ½ x 11 inches.

-12.2.3 The horizontal direction of all boundary lines shall be shown in relationship to grid north, magnetic, or in lieu thereof, to true north or to such other established line or lines to which the survey is referenced.
+12.2.3 The horizontal direction of all boundary lines shall be shown in relationship to grid north, magnetic, or in lieu thereof, to true north or to another established line or lines to which the survey is referenced.
 The horizontal direction of the boundary lines shall be by direct angles or bearings.
 A prominent north arrow shall be drawn on every sheet.
 The description of the bearing reference system shall be stated on the plat.
 Bearings shall be written in a clockwise direction unless impractical.

 12.2.4 All monuments, natural and artificial (man-made), found or set, used in the survey, shall be shown and described on the survey plat.
 The monuments shall be noted as found or set.
 All monuments set shall be ferrous metal, or contain ferrous metal, not less than ½ inch in diameter and not less than 18 inches in length, except however, a corner which falls upon solid rock, concrete, or other like materials shall be marked in a permanent manner and clearly identified on the plat.
 Monuments shall be set at all corners of all surveys as required by these standards, with the exception of meanders such as meanders of streams, tidelands, wetlands, lakes, swamps and prescriptive road rights-of-way.
 Witness monuments shall be set or referenced whenever a corner monument cannot be set or is likely to be disturbed.
-Such witness monument shall be set as close as practical to the true corner.
-If only one (1) witness monument is set, it must be set on the actual boundary line or prolongation thereof.
-Otherwise, at least two (2) witness monuments shall be set and so noted on the plat of the survey.
-Monuments shall be identified, where possible, with a durable marker bearing the firm name or the surveyor's registration number and/or name.
+The witness monument shall be set as close as practical to the true corner.
+If only 1 witness monument is set, it must be set on the actual boundary line or prolongation thereof.
+Otherwise, at least 2 witness monuments shall be set and so noted on the plat of the survey.
+Monuments shall be identified, where possible, with a durable marker bearing the firm name or the surveyor's registration number and name.

 12.2.5 The plat of a metes and boundary survey must clearly describe the commencing point and label the point of beginning for the survey.